Beta

 Economy saver space between San Francisco and Tokyo is meaningfully more accessible than premium cabins, but "more accessible" is not the same as "readily available."
 Shoulder-season travel — think late January through mid-March, or October into early November — tends to show more open dates.
 Peak summer (June–August) and the Golden Week window (late April to early May) are genuinely constrained, as are the major holiday clusters around Thanksgiving and New Year.
 ANA and JAL both release some saver inventory close to departure when seats go unsold, but counting on that is a strategy, not a plan.
 Search a flexible date range, ideally 3–4 weeks wide, before you commit to any transfer.

 The most practical transfer paths into the programs above run through the major bank currencies.
-Chase Ultimate Rewards transfers to Aeroplan at 1:1 and to British Airways Avios at 1:1.
-American Express Membership Rewards transfers to Aeroplan at 1:1 and to ANA Mileage Club at 1:1.
+Chase Ultimate Rewards transfers to a transfer partner at 1:1 and to British Airways Avios at 1:1.
+American Express Membership Rewards transfers to a transfer partner at 1:1 and to ANA Mileage Club at 1:1.
 Capital One Miles transfer to Avianca LifeMiles at 1:1 — LifeMiles is a Star Alliance program that can price ANA and United flights on this route and sometimes offers promotional discounts that improve the cents-per-point math.
 Always verify that the transfer ratio and partner list haven't changed before initiating; program terms update without notice and our program pages reflect the most recent confirmed ratios.

 Find space first — then transfer.